averylg/evolutionmaps/README.md

   - To use the region tool, left-click the block you want to be one vertex of your region.
 Once two blocks are left-clicked, your region is defined.
 - `/region print`: Prints the coordinates of the corners chosen for your region.
 - `/region clear`: Resets the Region Tool.
-- `/region process`: Logs the ordinal values of each block within the region into `out.csv`.
+- `/region process`: Logs the ordinal values of each block within the region into `blocks.csv`.